 Redactions of Cabinet material

 Cabinet material that is released under the OIA may be redacted to protect certain specified information in accordance with the Act.
 The legislation includes clear guidance on when it is appropriate to delete information from documents or the grounds under which it is appropriate to refuse OIA requests.

 Release of Cabinet material from a previous administration

 The Leader of the Opposition must be consulted on the release of Cabinet material from a previous government administration.
 This consultation process is facilitated by the Cabinet Office.

 The office of the Minister who holds the portfolio that the previous administration’s material now fits under should contact the Cabinet Office to arrange consultation (e.g. Cabinet material from the Department of Labour that was produced during a Labour administration should be sent to the Cabinet Office by the Office of the Minister for Workplace Relations and Safety).

 See Chapter 8 of the Cabinet Manual for detailed guidance on the protection and disclosure of Cabinet records and other official information.
-See the guidance on the proactive release of Cabinet material and Cabinet Office Notice (15) 3 Proactive Release of Cabinet Papers (note that the Cabinet Office shared workspace is only accessible by staff in Minister's offices and central government agencies supporting the government of the day) .
+See the guidance on the proactive release of Cabinet material and the Cabinet Office circular CO (18) 4 - Proactive Release of Cabinet Material: Updated Requirements for more information.